SWAB RADIO 2024 BY ARTSUPER

 The art space between the gallery and the digital market

 Wherever the possibilities and needs of human experience extend, art and its market spread.
 During the pandemic, online platforms became the main venues for art.
-Museums, galleries and independent artists used digital media to present their works, organize virtual exhibitions and hold online events.
+Museums, galleries, and independent artists used digital media to present their works, organize virtual exhibitions, and hold online events.
 This transformation not only democratized access to art, allowing people to enjoy it from anywhere in the world, but also fostered new forms of creation and collaboration.
-These platforms eliminate many of the geographic and economic barriers, allowing emerging and established artists to reach wider audiences without the physical limitations of traditional spaces.
-They also facilitate interaction and dialogue between artists and viewers, enriching the artistic experience and creating global communities.
+These platforms eliminated many of the geographic and economic barriers, enabling emerging and established artists to reach wider audiences without the physical limitations of traditional spaces.
+They also facilitated interaction and dialogue between artists and viewers, enriching the artistic experience and creating global communities.

 Despite the digital boom, the post-pandemic era has seen a resurgence of interest in analog.
-After long periods of isolation and virtuality, people are looking for tangible, sensory experiences.
-Physical exhibitions, workshops and face-to-face encounters have regained their appeal, offering a direct and emotional connection that digital experiences cannot replicate.
+After long periods of isolation and virtuality, people began seeking tangible, sensory experiences.
+Physical exhibitions, workshops, and face-to-face encounters regained their appeal, offering a direct and emotional connection that digital experiences could not replicate.

 Looking ahead, it seems clear that digital and analog art will coexist and complement each other.
 Analog art will continue to offer unique experiences that satisfy the human need for interaction and physicality.
-At the same time, online art sales platforms will continue to be essential for the dissemination and accessibility of art, especially in an increasingly interconnected world.
+At the same time, online art sales platforms will remain essential for the dissemination and accessibility of art, especially in an increasingly interconnected world.

 Participants: Diana Vedova (Artsper)